hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/single-vo-per-row.md

 # Single VO per Row

-Sometimes the resulting rows of a structured VO happens to coincide exactly with an existing VO.
+Sometimes the resulting columns of a graph select happens to coincide exactly with the structure of an existing VO.
 In this case there's no need to define a new VO, but the existing one can be reused.

 In this case the existing VO and all its custom behavior is fully reused.
 See [Value Object Modeling](../crud/value-object-modeling.md) for details.